Dental Implants New York City

 A less common treatment option for dental patients, subperiosteal dental implants are also placed beneath the gums.
 However, these dental implants are inserted on or above the jawbone.
-Typically, subperiosteal implants are used for New York City and Manhattan patients who have minimal jawbone tissue, and either don’t want to or medically can’t undergo a jawbone graft to build up the jawbone.
+Typically, subperiosteal implants are used for New York City patients who have minimal jawbone tissue, and either don’t want to or medically can’t undergo a jawbone graft to build up the jawbone.

 How Do I Know Which Type of Dental Implants I Need?